dancer1325/opentelemetry-opentelemetry.io/content/en/docs/concepts/observability-primer.md

 * Observability
   * lets you
-    * understand a system -- from the -- outside
+    * understand a system -- from -- its outputs (telemetry data)
     * troubleshoot & handle novel problems

 * requirements